Daimeku/musicmaster/README.md

 - track playlists that get converted, build a local library.
 - handle spotify API limits
   - setup task queue or other method to batch adding items to playlist.
 Spotify limits the number of songs it can add to a playlist per request (100 songs)
-  - simple approach is just iteratively make n/100 requests where n = number of songs
+  - simple approach is just iteratively make n/100 requests where n = number of songs.
+Temporarily using this approach
 - define interfaces for playlist classes instead of hard implementations